nathaniel-bennett/winsharpfuzz/libfuzzer-dotnet/README.md

 # libfuzzer-dotnet

-libFuzzer driver for SharpFuzz.
+libFuzzer driver for WinSharpFuzz.
 Read [Using libFuzzer with SharpFuzz] for usage instructions.

-[Using libFuzzer with SharpFuzz]: https://github.com/Metalnem/sharpfuzz/blob/master/docs/libFuzzer.md
+[Using libFuzzer with WinSharpFuzz]: https://github.com/nathaniel-bennett/winsharpfuzz/blob/master/docs/libFuzzer.md

 The required executable file (libfuzzer-dotnet.exe) is contained within the zipped folder `libfuzzer-dotnet-windows.zip`.
 It is a 64-bit binary, to the best of my knowledge.
 To build it from source, follow the following steps: